Practice Problems for Computer Literacy Exams

 Where Are Exams Given?

 Exams are given in room 311 of Elizabeth Hall during regular scheduled testing hours.
-See the "Exam Calendar" page for links to day and time exams are offered.
 Elizabeth Hall is located on the north east end of campus, just west of the Bell Tower and north of the Union Building.
 If you don't know where Elizabeth Hall is click on the MAP link to view a MAP of WSU.
-No EH 17 on the map

 Where Do I Find My Grades?